Last Updated on

 How strictly is tap water tested in Budapest?

-Drinking water (tap water) must contain quite a lot of physiologically important dissolved mineral, and the quantity of these is determined in a detailed way.
+Drinking water (tap water) must contain quite a lot of physiologically important dissolved minerals, and the quantity of these is determined in a detailed way.

 Tap water is checked more times a week by the Hungarian water supply providers, by way of taking samples and testing them in accredited laboratories.
 They have to document and report this data to the competent authority.